romanov-andre/Lets-Chat/README.md

 A GUI based program that allows users to communicate over a data network using the UPD protocol.

 This project is divided into two parts:

-The Server which is launched and serves as a host where clients can connect to talk to each other.
+The Server - launched and serves as a host where clients/users can connect to talk to each other.
-The Client which attempts to connect to a server by providing a few details.
+The Client - attempts to connect to a server in order to find other clients.

 **Note:** This project was developed with the help of Yan Chernikov (TheChernoProject) trough his Network Programming series and which he teaches the intracacies of creating a program that works with a data network.